 Fifth Third Bank is a full-service bank that can trace its roots back to 1858 in Cincinnati, Ohio, where it is still headquartered.
-The lender provides home equity lines of credit (HELOCs) in 10 states, plus home equity loans to existing Fifth Third customers.
+The lender provides home equity lines of credit (HELOCs) and home equity loans in 11 states to existing Fifth Third customers.

 Fifth Third Bank snapshot